quintenbons/sysd/README.md

 ## Quick start g5k

-- Deploy everything with `./setup_all.sh [G5K_USER]`
+1. Deploy everything with `./setup_all.sh [G5K_USER]`
+2. Connect to grenoble.g5k `ssh grenoble.g5k`
+3. Use the parralel makefile: `cd ~/sysd/dist && python ~/sysd/src/manager.py [/path/to/Makefile]`

+### More details:

-This will deploy some workers for some time (specifics are in `deploiement/setenv.sh`).
+`setup_all.sh` will launch some workers for some time (specifics are in `deploiement/setenv.sh`).
 Local ssh configuration is also changed, so you won't need your password anymore.

 To check the current deployment, check out the info.json file:

 `ssh grenoble.g5k "cat ~/g5k_deploy/info.json"`

+Note that currently, NFS is used to sync files, so you will find all artifacts in `~/sysd/dist`

 ## RabbitMQ Broker